dqops/dqo/docs/reference/yaml/recurring/table-daily-recurring-checks.md

 ___

-## TableSchemaDailyRecurringChecksSpec
+## TableAvailabilityDailyRecurringChecksSpec
-Container of built-in preconfigured volume data quality checks on a table level that are executed as a daily recurring (checkpoint) checks.
+Container of built-in preconfigured data quality checks on a table level that are detecting the table availability.